What are the top things to do in Luxor?

 My personal sanctuary is the Sacred Lake.
 Its still waters reflect centuries of devotion.
 This quiet corner offers perfect moments for reflection.

-These temples connect through the Avenue of Sphinxes.
+These temples are connected to the Avenue of Sphinxes.
 Ancient priests once walked this path during festivals.
 Today, you can follow their footsteps.

 The West Bank Wonders: Tombs, Temples, and Views